 Information is stored in the cookie, which results in each case in connection with the specifically used terminal device.
 This does not, however, mean that we will immediately become aware of your identity.

 In addition, we also use temporary cookies to optimise user-friendliness, which are stored on your terminal for a specific period of time.
 If you visit our site again in order to use our services, it is automatically recognized that you have already been with us and which inputs and settings you have made so that you do not have to enter them again.

 The data processed by cookies are necessary for the purposes mentioned to safeguard our legitimate interests and those of third parties in accordance with Art.
 6 para.
 1 S. 1 lit. f GDPR.

 Most browsers automatically accept cookies.
 However, you can configure your browser so that no cookies are stored on your computer or a message always appears before a new cookie is created.
 Complete deactivation of cookies may, however, prevent you from using all the functions of our website.

 9. Our activities in social networks

+To communicate with you in social networks and to inform you about our services, we are represented there with our own pages.
 We are not the original provider (responsible) of these pages, but use them only within the framework of the possibilities offered to us by the respective providers.

 Therefore we would like to point out as a precaution that your data may also be processed outside the European Union or the European Economic Area.
 A use can have therefore data protection risks for you, since the protection of your rights can be difficult e.g. on information, deletion, contradiction, etc. and the processing in the social networks frequently takes place directly for advertising purposes or for the analysis of the user behavior by the offerers, without this can be influenced by us.
 If the provider creates user profiles, cookies are often used or the user behaviour is assigned directly to your own member profile of the social networks (if you are logged in here).